sav-che/TL-2/Authors/Winterl, Jacob Joseph {std. Winterl}.md

-> [!cite] BHL link: this entry starts at [page 384](https://www.biodiversitylibrary.org/item/103250#page/444/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 384](https://www.biodiversitylibrary.org/page/33066724) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Winterl, Jacob Joseph (1739-1809), Austrian botanist, chemist and physician; Dr. med. et phil.
-Wien 1767; professor of medicine at the University of Tyrnan (W. Slovakia); in charge of the botanic garden of Ofen (Buda/Budapest) from 1771-1809, from 1771 or 1775-1802 ordinary professor of botany at the University of Pesth (Budapest). (*Winterl*).
+Wien 1767; professor of medicine at the University of Tyrnan (W. Slovakia); in charge of the botanic garden of Ofen (Buda/Budapest) from 1771-1809, from 1771 or 1775-1802 ordinary professor of botany at the University of Pesth (Budapest).
+**Abbreviated name**: *Winterl*

 #### Herbarium and types